AssemblyAI/assemblyai-postman/README.md

 ## Methods

 - Create a transcript from an audio url.
-- Retrieve a transcript.
+- Retrieve a transcript by ID.
 - Create a model from a list of phrases.
-- Retrieve a model.
+- Retrieve a model by ID.
-- Create a transcript from an audio url with a model.
+- Create a transcript from an audio url with a model ID.